10. S3 classes#

-Let x be a randomly generated matrix with 1 000 000 rows and 1 000 columns, y be a data frame with results from the latest survey indicating that things are not the way most people (no matter the side of the many political spectra) think they are, and and z be another matrix, this time with many zeroes.
+Let x be a randomly generated matrix with 1 000 000 rows and 1 000 columns, y be a data frame with results from the latest survey indicating that things are way more complicated than what most people think, and z be another matrix, this time with many zeroes.

-Human brain is not capable of dealing with too much information which is too specific.
-This is why we have a natural tendency to group different entities based on their similarities so as to form some more abstract classes thereof.
+The human brain is not capable of dealing with excessive amounts of data that are immoderately specific.
+This is why we have a natural tendency to group different entities based on their similarities.
+This way, we form more abstract classes of objects.

 Also, many of us are inherently lazy.
-Thus, oftentimes we will take shortcuts to minimise energy (at a price to be paid later).
+Oftentimes we take shortcuts to minimise energy (at a price to be paid later).

-This chapter introduces the so-called S3 classes [13].
-They provide a lightweight object-oriented programming (OOP) approach for automated dispatching of calls to generics of the type “print(y)” to concrete methods such as “print.data.frame(y)”, based on the class of the object they are invoked on.
+This chapter introduces S3 classes [13].
+They provide a lightweight object-orientated programming (OOP) approach for automated dispatching calls to generics of the type print(y) to concrete methods such as print.data.frame(y), based on the class of the object they are invoked on.

-S3 classes in their essence are beautifully simple[1].
-They are inspired[2] by the well-thought-through concepts present in other functional programming languages (such as the Common Lisp Object System; see below).
-Ultimately, those generics and methods are ordinary R functions (Chapter 7) and classes are merely additional object attributes (Section 4.4).
+We shall see that S3 classes in their essence are beautifully simple[1].
+Ultimately, generics and methods are ordinary R functions (Chapter 7) and classes are merely additional object attributes (Section 4.4).

 Of course, this does not mean that wrapping our heads around them will be effortless.
-However, unlike other “class systems”[3], S3 is ubiquitous in R programming.
-Suffice it to say that factors, matrices, and data frames discussed in the following chapters are quite straightforward, S3-based extensions of the concepts we introduce below.
+However, unlike other “class systems”[2], S3 is ubiquitous in most R programming projects.
+Suffice it to say that factors, matrices, and data frames discussed in the coming chapters are straightforward, S3-based extensions of the concepts we are about to introduce.

-Recall that typeof (introduced in Section 4.1) returns the internal type of any R object.
-So far, the basic types we covered were mostly atomic and generic vectors (compare Figure 1 in the Preface).
+Recall that typeof (introduced in Section 4.1) returns the internal type of an object.
+So far, we were mostly focused on atomic and generic vectors; compare Figure 1 in the Preface.

 typeof(NULL)